chl/ringo-processing/README.md

 ## Plans/Todo

-- Web application PGraphics2D sugar: ImageResponse?
 - A runner (to do away with boilerplate code in simple mode)
 - A "control panel" similar to what ruby-processing offers
 - Higher-order library (grid, eachPoint &c.)?
 - NodeBox-like color utilities
 - Probably not: Applet (web) export

+## Done

+- Web application PGraphics sugar: ImageResponse &c.

 ## License